psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the non-spinning reserve modeling.
 * Corrected a bug in the hydro production representation screen.
 * Corrected a bug in the hydro unit electrical connection screen.
+* Corrected a bug in the precedence constraints of hydro units and thermal plants.
+* Corrected a bug in the data acquisition of elastic demands.
+* Corrected a bug in the clean case folder feature.
+* Corrected a bug in the stochastic data reading for cases with partial times.
+* Corrected a bug in the joint reserve units of batteries.
+* Corrected a bug in the individual reserve units of batteries and renewable sources.

 # Version 5.27